future startup logo

 Initially, we invested from our own pockets.
 We set aside a certain plan and investment goal that regardless of the business we would invest this much in the first year.
 I invested all my savings into the business.
 I think everyone did the same.
 We needed money to hire and provide tools to our developers.

 Shuvo and Jamil played a crucial role in these early days.
 They understood these challenges.
 Since Shuvo came from BUET, he could manage people.
-For example, we needed 10 developers, he could manage to find 10 good people.
+For example, we needed 10 developers, he managed to find 10 good people.

 Having said that, finding the right talents has always been a challenge for us.
 It was more so in the early days.
-We have amazing resources in Bangladesh which everyone in this field knows.
-We have the talents who are if not better at least at par with very qualified resources from any other markets.
+We have amazing resources in Bangladesh that everyone in this field knows.
+We have talents who are if not better at least at par with very qualified resources from any other markets.
 Talent has never been the problem.
-But finding the right talent has been.
+However, finding the right talent has been difficult.

 You need capital to hire and enable talents.
 For example, you have a client who needs 20 developers.
 The client would not pay you in advance.
 But you have to hire these people, pay them from the first month, and get them high-quality laptops and tools.
 You need money for this.
 We went to the banks but the bank would not give us a loan because we don't have assets.